livingingroups/eas-coding-workshops/20240319-readability/README.md

 Modularity formalizes this process.
 When you making A into a function separate script or especially a function, you make clear what the inputs and outputs.
 Therefore, you know only the outputs are used further down.

 ### User vs Maintainer (We contain multitudes.)

+User cares about the inputs and outputs of a function, but will almost never look inside.
+Maintainer is responsible for making the function do what it's supposed to do so they need know the internals of a particular function or module.

 One way to think of it is that there are multiple versions of yourself.
 Let's say Abbie is the maintainer of part A, and Britta is the maintainer of part B (but really both are you).
 Britta is also a user of part A. Britta only cares about the outputs from A, not about the details.
 It's Abbie's job to make it as easy as possible for Britta to understand what part A does without worrying about exactly how.